-The operator shall take appropriate measures to limit potential damage to the external environment from oil pollution when burning of hydrocarbons involves visible oil on the sea surface.
-The obligation under this subsection applies to measures that are in reasonable proportion to the damage and inconvenience to be avoided.
+The operator shall take the necessary measures to limit potential damage to the external environment when oil spillage from the burning of hydrocarbons causes visible oil on the sea surface.
+The obligation to take action relates to measures that are in a reasonable proportion to the damage and inconveniences to be avoided.